 - Breathe.
 Don’t hold your breath.
 Instead, concentrate on deeper, slower breaths.

 Outside of a workout routine, gentle stretching is beneficial in the morning, throughout the workday (especially if you sit at a desk), and before bed.

 Regular stretching leads to better flexibility, which is particularly important because we tend to lose range of motion as we age.
 It also can contribute to improved posture and coordination by preserving muscular health and augmenting kinesthetic awareness.

-Furthermore, greater flexibility can help reduce the risk of injuries.
-And although it may be a “hurts-so-good” experience, stretching ultimately promotes relaxation.
+Furthermore, greater flexibility can help with muscle recovery and reduce the risk of injuries.
+And although it may be a “hurts-so-good” experience, stretching ultimately promotes relaxation to reduce stress.